OkutaniDaichi0106/gomoqt/README.md

 - Reader/Writer interfaces for QUIC streams
 - Integration with browser WebTransport API

-### catalog

-Implementation of the MOQ Catalog for content detection and management.

 ### interop

 Interoperability testing tools and examples for validating MOQ implementations across different platforms.